 The Water Efficiency Labelling and Standards (WELS) scheme allows you to compare the water efficiency of different products – the more stars the better.
 Ratings are compulsory for all new domestic washing machines, dishwashers, showers, toilets, urinals and most taps.

 Collected rainwater is ideal for watering your garden.
 Contact your water authority and local council for advice on how to install and maintain a rainwater tank.

 Recycled greywater from showers, laundry tubs and washing machines can be stored for use on the garden (or even in toilets and washing machines), or it can be diverted to the garden with a plumbed-in diverter.
 Conditions may apply in the area where you live – contact your local council for advice.

 These are great water-saving devices for daily use.
 However, if you have an instantaneous hot-water system, the flow rate of a low-flow shower head may not be enough to start it.
 Check with your installer.
 If you have a gravity-fed water system (the water flows from your tank to your taps without being pumped), make sure you buy a shower head that's designed to cope with low pressure.

 The average household emits around 14 tonnes of greenhouse gases every year, half of which is from electricity generation.
 This contributes to climate change and global warming.

-One simple and relatively cheap way that we can all start to address this problem is by switching our electricity to “green” power.
-This means buying power from clean renewable sources such as the sun, wind, water and waste power, rather than coal.
+One simple and relatively cheap way that we can all start to make a difference is by switching our electricity to "green" power.
+This means using power generated from clean renewable sources such as the sun, wind, water and waste power, rather than coal.